Pharmacophobia – Fear of Medication

 The 2020 Coronavirus pandemic has also produced an increase in pharmacophobia related problems due mainly to the sheer volume of ‘fake news’ surrounding the safety and efficacy of the various vaccines that have been produced.

 Pharmacophobia may have been caused by having an adverse reaction to certain medicines in the past which has led to the development of anxiety and avoidance.

-Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Pharmacophobia knows only too well that the Anxiety that they experience is real enough.
+Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Pharmacophobia knows only too well that the anxious feelings they experience are real enough.

-We completely understand this here at TranceForm Psychology and will treat you and your Pharmacophobia seriously.
+We completely understand this and will treat you and your Pharmacophobia seriously.

-For many years Psychologists have been aware that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Pharmacophobia sufferer “believes” that the object or situation they fear represents danger to them, then they will experience real fear.
+Our minds are more than capable of producing real biological reactions to any given situation and so as long as the Pharmacophobia sufferer believes that the object or situation they fear represents a threat to them, then they will experience real fear, anxiety and stress.

-The majority of people who do suffer with Pharmacophobia recognise that their fear is “irrational” but continue to experience it regardless of this knowledge.
+Most people suffering from Pharmacophobia do recognise that their phobia is irrational but continue to experience it regardless of this knowledge.